Gallicchio-Lab/AToM-OpenMM/examples/ABFE/fkbp/README.md

 The mapping is:

-- `L1` is a one-atom ghost residue with mass and no interactions.
+- `L1` is the physical ligand in the binding pocket.
-- `L2` is the physical ligand.
+- `L2` is a one-atom ghost residue with mass and no interactions.
-- `run-atm.py` builds a standard one-ligand system, translates the ligand to the displaced solvent site, appends the ghost at the original binding-site anchor position, and then feeds RBFE-style keywords into `rbfe_structprep` and `rbfe_production`.
+- `run-atm.py` builds a standard one-ligand system, leaves the ligand in the binding pocket, appends the ghost at the displaced solvent position, and then feeds RBFE-style keywords into `rbfe_structprep` and `rbfe_production`.

 The setup and launch flow intentionally follows the `cdk2` example: